The Concept of Anxiety: Supernaturalism

 Kierkegaard felt that imaginative constructions should be upbuilding.
-Kierkegaard wrote about "the nothing of despair", God as the unknown is nothing, and death is a nothing.
+He wrote about "the nothing of despair", God as the unknown is nothing, and death is a nothing.
 Goethe's Der Erlkönig and The Bride of Corinth (1797) are also nothing.
-The single individual has a reality which fiction can never represent.
-People should learn the difference between imaginary constructions and reality.
 Many things are hard to understand but Kierkegaard says, "Where understanding despairs, faith is already present in order to make the despair properly decisive."